AyobamiMasterpiece/Foodzard/README.md

 📦 **Place Orders**: Once you've finalized your selection, place your order with confidence.
 Foodzard ensures swift and secure order processing for your convenience.

 🚚 **Track Orders**: Keep tabs on your orders in real-time with Foodzard's intuitive order tracking feature.
-Know exactly when your meal will arrive at your doorstep!

 📬 **Receive Notifications**: Stay informed every step of the way with timely notifications about your order status.
 Never miss an update on your delicious meal's journey to you!